 Recommendation Two of the Report of the Working Group on ISL Strategy 2019-2021 accounts for the provision of regular ISL tours.
 The ISL team provide accessible interpreted tours to Georgian Leinster House, the home of the Irish parliament.
 Tours have also been interpreted for Deaf individuals and groups that have been invited to visit by a member of the houses.
 ISL tours are provided for annual public events such as Culture Night and Open House Dublin.
 In 2022 the Houses welcomed their first Deafblind visitor on a public tour.
 Interpretation was relayed through the Deafblind person's personal assistant, and they were specially permitted to have tactile access throughout the tour of the Houses.
-Additionally, ISL interpretation is provided for Deaf witnesses appearing at committees.
-Since the ISL team have assumed their roles, Deaf witnesses have appeared before committees on three occasions.
+Additionally, ISL interpretation is provided for Deaf witnesses have appeared before committees on three occasions.
 The ISL team worked with the committee clerk and their team to ensure full access for all members of the meetings.
 Witnesses have appeared both remotely and in person.